appelmar/gdalcubes_quarto/README.md

-# gdalcubes_quarto
+# gdalcubes_website

-gdalcubes documentation rewrite using quarto.org
+Website for gdalcubes documentation written in Markdown and R using [quarto.org](https://quarto.org/).

-This repository is work in progress.